arnelpocsedio/RepRes_Proj2/RepRes.md

 <img src="RepRes_files/figure-html/figures-side-1.png" width="90%" /><img src="RepRes_files/figure-html/figures-side-2.png" width="90%" />

 __In general, tornado is the most harmful storm event to the US population's health__.
-It recorded more than 91 thousand injuries since 1950 up t0 2011.
+It recorded more than 91 thousand injuries since 1950 up to 2011.
 This is followed by thunderstorm winds (9509), floods (7910), excessive heat (6730) and lightning (5231).
 Similarly tornadoes killed a lot of people, that is, 5638.
 This is followed by heat waves (3132 total for heat and excessive heat), flash floods (1037) and lightning (818).
+&nbsp;
+&nbsp;
+&nbsp;

 In summary, floods, hurricanes or typhoons and tornadoes are the most damaging storm events in terms of econmomic consequence.
 On the other hand, tornadoes, heat waves and floods (both floods and flashfloods) are the most harmul storm events for the US population's health.
 Floods and tornadoes therefore, pose the most threat to the US and risk management of these events should be prioritize, among others.